soundpress/nycadministrativecode/docs/c10/index.rst

 h.
 Subdivision f of this section shall be deemed a state statute for purposes of paragraph (a) of subdivision two of section eighty-seven of the public officers law.

+i.
+The owner of a ground floor or second floor commercial premises, including of a designated class one property, as such terms are defined in subdivision a of section 11-3001, shall be required to file registration statements and supplemental registrations pursuant to subdivisions b, c and d of such section, as part of the income and expense statement required to be submitted pursuant to this section.